GeorgiosIoannouCoder/movierate-backend/README.md

    cd movierate-backend
    ```

-1. Git chekout to the first version/commit of this repository (backend) because now it is setup for deployment.
+1. Git chekout to the first version/commit of this repository (backend) because now it is setup for deployment

    ```sh
    git checkout ecc661073823ba01d74a483a6c7fda0405473853